Kratom is commonly consumed as a liquid extract, powder, or in capsules.

 Like supplements or other substances on the market, not all kratom is created equal.
 Some vendors lower the quality of their product by adding unnecessary additives.

-On the other hand, reputable brands provide pure and potent products.
+On the other hand, reputable brands provide pure kratom products.
 Often, you can recognize a reputable brand through their third-party testing, which means the company takes extra measures to ensure safety for their customers.

 Another way to recognize if a company is reputable is to see if they are an American Kratom Association (AKA) Good Manufacturing Practices (GMP) Qualified Kratom Vendor.
 This accreditation reflects a commitment to the current best standards of manufacturing, and certifies that the company is compliant to these standards.